 ICEcommons is a crowdsourced index of newly composed music.
 It is designed to be a searchable repository of the catalogues and works of emerging, established, published, and unpublished composers.
 By collecting the metadata (instrumentation, duration, composer name, title) of living composers’ works, coupled with the means of acquiring sheet music (links to score downloads, rental, and purchase sites), ICEcommons will aggregate and organize new scores into one place—an open, public library hosted by metafields.org through which performers, scholars, composers, and listeners can discover and obtain new works.
 With the help of musicians and composers like you, ICEcommons will grow to become a vital programming resource for ensembles around the world.

 ICEcommons launched its pilot season on August 15, 2015.
-The ICEcommons review process resulted in the selection of four works to be performed on upcoming concerts:
+The ICEcommons review process resulted in the selection of several works which have or will receive performances on ICE programs:

 Anne Cleare: the square of yellow light that is your window